 Once you have determined that you wish to retrieve a box, volume or other original material, fill out a call slip for each item.
 Please make sure that all the necessary information is filled in and that your writing is legible.
-Normally only four items will be supplied to a researcher at one time.
+Normally only one or two items will be supplied to a researcher at a time.
 When you have completed your first batch of call slips place them in the small black box on the retrievals desk.
-Staff will then retrieve the material for you and place it on the desk for pick-up.
-Your last name will be called when your items are ready.
+Staff will then retrieve the material for you and call your name when your items are ready.
 Please pick up requests promptly.
 It is a good idea to note what you have ordered so that you will know which material is yours.